 B12.
-Initial 2009 cohort, total of first-time, full-time degree/certificate-seeking students:

-B13.
-Of the initial 2009 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:

-B14.
-Final 2009 cohort, after adjusting for allowable exclusions

-B15.
-Completers of programs of less than two years duration (total):
+Initial 2013 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2013 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official B12.
+Initial 2014 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2014 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: church missions; total allowable exclusions: B14.
+Final 2013 cohort, after adjusting for allowable exclusions(Subtract question B13 from question B12) B14.
+Final 2014 cohort, after adjusting for allowable exclusions(Subtract question B13 from question B12) B15.
+Completers of programs of less than two years duration (total): B15.
+Completers of programs of less than two years duration (total): B16.

-B16.
 Completers of programs of less than two years within 150 percent of normal time: B16.
 Completers of programs of less than two years within 150 percent of normal time: B17.
 Completers of programs of at least two but less than four years (total): B17.
 Completers of programs of at least two but less than four years (total): B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
 Total transfers to two-year institutions: B21.
 Total transfers to four-year institutions: B21.
 Total transfers to four-year institutions: